Arriving In Cesme, Alacati, Turkey

 Everything at Noni’s place is made or produced on site.
 The olives, the olive oil, the grapes, the cheeses, the wine, the hummus, the yogurt, the vegetables; even the meat comes from animals she and her husband raise.
 Plate after, bowl, after platter of this wondrous organic food just kept pouring from the kitchen.
-Just when I though I couldn’t have another bite, because I am American, she brought out the most mouthwatering cheeseburger, on a homemade bun, with fries, and olives.
+Just when I thought I couldn’t have another bite, because I am American, she brought out the most mouthwatering cheeseburger, on a homemade bun, with fries, and olives.
 I ate it all.
 As if all of this wasn’t enough, she followed up with a moist, flourless cake and a cup of strong Turkish coffee for dessert.

 I didn’t want to leave Noni’s.
 I just wanted to crawl into a hammock and fall asleep.
 I didn’t want to leave Turkey either, but I had tickets for the afternoon ferry to the Greek island of Chios.
 Reluctantly, and with much difficulty, I lifted my food laden self out of my chair, and Levant took me to the ferry terminal.

 This adventure to Alaçti and the Cesme Peninsula was one of the most extravagant, indulgent, fun-packed day and a half, I had had for a while.
 The hospitality shown to me by Levant, Aysun, all of their friends and the staff at the Alaçati Luce Design Hotel was truly humbling.
 I have made new friends and I will visit again.

 I had no idea what to expect before I arrived in Turkey, but I know I will be back.
 We all form impressions of places we have never been, and I have to admit, my impressions of Turkey were all wrong.
 There were, of course, the great bazaars, architecture, and scenery.
 The historical sites were to be expected, but much more impressive than I expected.
 What I didn’t anticipate, for whatever reason, were the clear water and white sand beaches, the scrumptious food, but above all the hospitality of the Turkish people.